TradeTrust/documentation/docs/introduction/issuer-method-dns-txt.md

 ---
-id: issuer-dns-txt-record
+id: issuer-method-dns-txt
-title: Issuer DNS Txt Record
+title: Issuer method DNS-TXT
-sidebar_label: Issuer DNS Txt Record
+sidebar_label: Issuer method DNS-TXT
 ---

 In the current implementation of TradeTrust, we are using the Domain Name System (DNS) as the method of issuer identity verification.